Handling bond coupon, principal and maturity instrument lifecycle events

 }

-• The Maturity default transaction template mandates a Maturity transaction type grouped in the default transaction type source.
+• The generated transaction belongs to a Maturity transaction type grouped in the default transaction type source.

 -H 'Content-Type: application/json-patch+json'